 Arbitration is a formal dispute resolution process, and timely action is important as limitation periods apply.

-If you are experiencing similar issues with your trading account at IIFL Securities Limited or any other broker, you do not have to handle it on your own.
+If you are experiencing similar issues with your trading account at IIFL Securities or any other broker, you do not have to handle it on your own.

 Many investors are unsure whether what happened in their account amounts to unauthorised trading, mis-selling of services, excessive brokerage, or simply market-related losses.